USS Orion (AS-18): Post-war, 1945–1993

 As the formal surrender documents were being signed in Tokyo Bay, Orion was en route to the United States.
 Assigned to the Atlantic Fleet, she operated off the east coast for four months, then sailed south to Balboa, C. Z. Taking up duties with SubRon 6, 24 January 1946, she remained in the Panama Canal Zone, with one interruption for overhaul, until 11 May 1949.
 Then, with SubRon 6, she steamed to Norfolk, her new homeport.

 After that change of homeport, Orion continued to service SubRon 6 at Norfolk and, during fleet exercises, in the Caribbean Sea.
 A FRAM II overhaul and conversion to nuclear support, 6 September 1960 – 25 February 1961, was followed by refresher training off Cuba.
 In June; her first nuclear submarine job came alongside in the form of Shark (SSN-591).
 Three years later she added foreign nuclear submarines to her long list of services performed after completing work on HMS Dreadnought.
 Support of SubRon 6, however, continued to be Orion’s primary mission.
 Into 1970 she serviced the conventional and nuclear-powered ships of that squadron from the Destroyer/Submarine Piers at Norfolk.

 Orion served SUBRON 4 out of Charleston Naval Base, Pier November during the 1970s.
 On 15 October 1970, Orion's homeport changed to Charleston, South Carolina under the command of Submarine Squadron FOUR.
 From July 1979 through March 1980, ORION underwent overhaul in Charleston Naval Shipyard in preparation for an overseas change of homeport.
-On 1 June 1980, ORION's homeport was changed to La Maddalena, Sardinia, Italy.

-Orion again changed homeport to La Maddalena, Italy, servicing ships of the Sixth Fleet in the Mediterranean Sea until 1993, when she was relieved by Simon Lake.
+On 1 June 1980, Orion was deployed to Santo Stephano, Italy, servicing ships of the Sixth Fleet in the Mediterranean Sea until 1993, when she was relieved by Simon Lake.
 Orion returned to the United States and was decommissioned 3 September 1993.
 Ex-Orion was transferred to the Maritime Administration for storage 1 May 1999 and sold to North American Ship Recycling, Baltimore, Maryland to be dismantled on 27 July 2006.

 At the time of her decommissioning in 1993, Orion was the oldest active ship in the US Navy's fleet.
 Accordingly, she flew the "Don't Tread On Me" flag toward the end of her service.